parmarparas04/konnect_demo/README.md

 # Konnect demo

 This Flutter application follows the Clean Architecture principles and utilizes the Bloc pattern for state management.
-The app fetches daily news from the News API, displays them, and provides the option to save news articles to a local SQLite database.
+T
 ## Architecture Overview

 The project follows the Clean Architecture principles, separating the app into different layers: